vitabaks/autobase/automation/roles/cloud_resources/README.md

 | hetzner_object_storage_secret_key | string | "" | Object Storage SECRET KEY (required) |
 | hetzner_object_storage_absent | bool | false | Allow delete Object Storage on state=absent |

+Set `cloud_backup_provider` when backup storage should be provisioned in a different cloud than the database servers.
+In that case, also provide the credentials and region-related variables required by the selected backup provider.
+The `server_location` value continues to describe the server provider and is not translated between clouds.

 ### Provider-specific (optional) variables referenced in tasks

 | Variable | Provider | Default/Notes |